 Leather production is an inefficient use of water; a cow can drink up to 127 litres a day.
 Leather production uses large volumes of water in raising and slaughtering the animal, and then during the tanning process.
 Water scarcity effects 4 out of 10 people on our planet, but developing countries suffer the most.
 As leather tanning is mostly out sourced to developing countries the limited water they have access to is being used industrially instead; plus puts people at risk of contaminated water due to unsafe disposal of effluent.

 A whopping 25% of land surface is used for grazing livestock.
 We feel this land would be much better used to grow trees for timber, fuel, fruit and vegetables as a third of our land suffers desertification through the clearing of forests for grazing.
 Farm animals produce huge amounts of waste that leaches into the ground and surface water.
-This pollutes wells and rivers and is a huge contributor to global warming.
+This pollutes wells and rivers and is a huge contributor to the climate crisis.

 The EU is the largest importer of reptile skins.
 Between 2000-2005 it is estimated that 3.4 million lizards, 2.9 million crocodiles and 3.4 million snake skins were brought in to the EU.
 In the US alligators and crocodiles are clubbed to death or have a chisel smashed through their spinal cord to paralyse them before being skinned alive; and wild snakes are also skinned alive.